ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 This is the third major iteration of DQN I've built in energy_py.
 Each iteration is a complete rewrite.

+> If you are not embarrassed by the first version of your product, you've launched too late - Reid Hoffman

+I'm quite proud of how far I've come, and proud of how poor the first implementation looks to me now.

 [version 1](https://github.com/ADGEfficiency/energy_py/tree/d21c3832e9116cba00891361e6777b8b896f9b78)
 - built in Keras
 - no target network
-- structuring the neural network with a single output.  this means n passes are required to predict Q(s,a) for n actions, rather than a single pass in a network with n output nodes (one per action)
+- structuring the neural network with a single output.  this means n passes are required to predict Q(s,a) for n actions, rather than a single pass in a network with n output nodes (one per action).  it does allow the network to connect to the action as an array, so the network can sense the shape of the action

 [version 2](https://github.com/ADGEfficiency/energy_py/commit/774ff3c9cd63b1b1e50359ab606edc7737121c86)
 - built in Tensorflow